ARMmbed/mbed_OS_API_Docs/docs/APIs/io/PwmOut.md

 ```

+### Example three

 This code example is for an RC Servo.
-In RC Servo's you set the position based on duty cycle or pulse width of the pwm signal.
+In RC Servos you set the position based on the PWM signal's duty cycle or pulse width.
 This example code uses a period of 0.020s and increases the pulse width by 0.0001s on each pass.
 This will cause an increase of .5% of the servo's range every .25s.
 In effect the servo will move 2% of its range per second, meaning after 50 seconds the servo will have gone from 0% to 100% of its range.

 ```